Enterprise-CMCS/macpro-mdct-qmr/README.md

 ### Utilities

-`convertToDynamoExpressionVars`: Dynamo requires very specific variable naming conventions which are unwieldly to interact with so this util will take all of the arguments and converts them into a dynamo readable version.
+`convertToDynamoExpressionVars`: Dynamo requires very specific variable naming conventions which are unwieldy to interact with so this util will take all of the arguments and converts them into a dynamo readable version.

 A known issue with this utility is that right now it only `ands` arguments, so if you have a list or get query that needs to exclude characteristics, this utility will need to be updated